 May 13, 2016: The U.S. Departments of Education and Justice released joint guidance to help provide educators guidance to ensure all students including transgender students can attend school in an environment free from discrimination.

-April 24, 2015 Title IX of the Education Amendments of 1972 : Letter to school districts, colleges, and universities reminding them of their obligation to designate a Title IX coordinator.
-A letter to Title IX coordinators was also send on this date.
+April 24, 2015: Title IX of the Education Amendments of 1972, Letter to school districts, colleges, and universities reminding them of their obligation to designate a Title IX coordinator.
+A letter to Title IX Coordinators was also sent on this date.